nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/developing.rst

    :local:
    :depth: 2

-The |NCS| provides support for developing on all nRF52 Series devices and contains board definitions for all development kits and reference design hardware.
+The |NCS| provides support for developing on all nRF52 Series devices using Bluetooth®, and other supported protocols, and contains board definitions for all development kits and reference design hardware.

 See one of the following guides for detailed information about the corresponding nRF52 Series development kit (DK) hardware: